melefabrizio/divi-woocommerce-subcategories-module/README.md

-# WC Product Subcategories Module for Divi and Woocommerce
+# Product Subcategories Module for Divi and Woocommerce

 This is an extension plugin for Divi Builder by Elegant Themes and Woocommerce.